The 10 best movie dystopias

 For world-building, few directors can touch George Miller, the Australian impresario behind the Mad Max franchise.
 For edge-of-your-seat action, there is no contest; 2015’s reimagined Mad Max Fury Road is an unequivocal masterpiece of the genre.
 For dystopian goodness, however, my money is on this second installment in the series.
 Long before Mel Gibson revealed himself to be a dumpster fire with legs, he was the perfect embodiment of Max, the stoic antihero roaming a post-apocalyptic landscape.
 Featuring a handful of excellent set pieces that gave lots of stuntmen lots of work, Mad Max 2: The Road Warrior is essentially a western, albeit with cool-looking vehicles in place of horses and costumes that make one suspect Miller’s crew raided all the punk boutiques and sex stores there were in Sydney.

-The Hunger Games and its many imitators have this Japanese import to thank for their brutal take on humanity’s future.
-In the wake of economic and societal collapse, 40 Japanese ninth-graders leave for what they think is a school field trip, only to be drugged and awakened on a remote island.
-A teacher of theirs (Takeshi Kitano) dutifully explains to the kiddos, “Today’s lesson is you get to kill each other off … until there’s only one of you left.”
-The sundry dramas of high school, which range from crushes to cliques, become literally weaponized.
-Battle Royale director Kinji Fukasaku captures a remarkable tone that teeters between darkly humorous and emotionally gripping––occasionally simultaneously.
+The Hunger Games and its many imitators have this Japanese shocker to thank for their distinctly brutal take on humanity’s future.
+In the wake of economic collapse and social breakdown, 40 Japanese ninth-graders leave for what they believe is a school field trip, only to be drugged and awakened on a remote island.
+One of their teachers, portrayed by Takeshi Kitano, dutifully explains to the kiddos, “Today’s lesson is you get to kill each other off … until there’s only one of you left.”
+The familiar dramas of high school, from crushes to cliques, become literally weaponized.
+Battle Royale director Kinji Fukasaku captures a remarkable tone that teeters between darkly funny and emotionally gripping––often simultaneously.

-While Detroit has long been caricatured as a crime-infested hellhole, at least Dutch director Paul Verhoeven made it wickedly fun.
-Set in the futuristic year of 1991 (!), RoboCop plops us into a city plagued by criminal gangs, one of which mows down squeaky-clean cop Murphy (Peter Weller, whom Verhoeven later admitted he cast in large part because of his awesome chin).
-Thanks to corporate behemoth Omni Consumer Products, the left-for-dead officer is transformed into a nearly indestructible crimefighting quasi-robot.
-RoboCop delivers some boffo action while skewering corporate greed via wonderfully broad comic performances from Ronny Cox and Miguel Ferrer as rival Omni executives.
+While Detroit has long been caricatured as a crime-infested hellhole, at least Dutch director Paul Verhoeven also made it wickedly fun.
+Set in 1991, RoboCop drops us into a city overrun with criminal gangs, one of which mows down squeaky-clean cop Murphy (Peter Weller, whom Verhoeven later admitted he cast in large part because of his awesome chin).
+Thanks to corporate behemoth Omni Consumer Products, the left-for-dead officer is transformed into a nearly indestructible crime-fighting quasi-machine.
+RoboCop delivers plenty of action while skewering corporate greed via wonderfully broad comic performances from Ronny Cox and Miguel Ferrer as rival Omni executives.
 Some of the picture’s satirical bite has faded with time, but the narrative still packs a bionic wallop.

-Despite WALL-E taking place in the 29th century, Pixar’s dystopian outlook feels perilously close to where we are headed.
+Though set in the 29th century, WALL-E’s dystopian outlook feels perilously close to where we’re headed.
 An uninhabitable Earth long ago forced the evacuation of humanity aboard spaceships provided by a huge corporation.
-The morbidly obese humans are confined to multifunctioning chairs and other technological gizmos that can meet their every need.
-Back on our abandoned planet, a lone working robot, the titular WALL-E, dutifully organizes seemingly endless tons of garbage left behind.
-And yet … amid this despairing scenario, writer-director Andrew Stanton and co-writer Jim Reardon offer a poignant tale of love and hope.
-An Oscar winner for Best Animated Feature, the movie is a visual and tonal masterpiece, arguably the greatest of Pixar’s impressive canon.
+Humans, now morbidly obese, are confined to all-purpose chairs and other technological gizmos that can meet their every need.
+Back on the abandoned planet, a lone working robot, WALL-E (Waste Allocation Loaf-Lifter Earth-Class), dutifully organizes seemingly endless tons of garbage left behind.
+And yet … amid this gloomy scenario, writer-director Andrew Stanton and co-writer Jim Reardon offer a poignant tale of love and hope when WALL-E meets another robot, the sleekly designed Eve.
+An Oscar winner for Best Animated Feature, WALL-E is a visual and tonal masterpiece, arguably the finest feature in Pixar’s impressive canon.

 It’s Washington, D.C., in the year 2054, and three psychic beings called precogs marinate in a pool of water and occasionally predict future murders.
 Tom Cruise portrays John Anderton, the head of the precrime law enforcement agency that takes its cues from the precogs.
-When Anderton winds up on the losing end of a precog prognostication, he goes on the run to clear his name for something he has not yet done.
-Screenwriters Scott Frank and Jon Cohen worked for two years in adapting Philip K. Dick’s novella.
-The painstaking care is apparent.
-Minority Report is intricately plotted but cleanly told, propulsive and exciting.
-It is also an insightful examination of the tradeoff between freedom and security.
-In the opinion of your humble writer, Minority Report is Steven Spielberg’s best film of the 2000s.
+When Anderton winds up on the losing end of a precog prediction, he goes on the run to clear his name for something he has not yet done.
+Screenwriters Scott Frank and Jon Cohen spent two years adapting the Philip K. Dick novella on which Minority Report is based.
+That painstaking care shows.
+Under the steady direction of Steven Spielberg, the film is intricately plotted but cleanly told, propulsive and exciting, a sharp rebuke to the trade-off between freedom and security.
+For me, Minority Report is Spielberg’s best film of the 2000s.

-This elegant but chilling adaptation of Anthony Burgess’ 1962 novel had a profound impact on me when I first saw it while in high school, on a VHS cassette rented from Blockbuster.
-The film was my entry point to Stanley Kubrick.
-Set in a slightly futuristic London, A Clockwork Orange stars a frightening—and frighteningly charismatic—Malcolm McDowell as Alex, leader of three hooligans clad in white suspenders, black bowlers and heavy-duty codpieces.
-The impact of the film’s brutal opening sequences, in which Alex and his fellow “droogs” embark on a sadistic night of the “ultra violent,” has not dimmed with time.
-In a particularly horrifying home invasion, Alex rapes a woman while crooning “Singin’ in the Rain,” the victim’s husband forced to watch helplessly.
-A Clockwork Orange has much more on its mind than shock.
-Kubrick challenges our notions of free will when it comes to good and evil; the maestro does so with generous dollops of darkly funny satire.
-Wendy Carlos’ score, a strange blend of synthesizers and classical (Alex is a psychopath who appreciates Beethoven), adds to the sinister vibe.
-Shortly after A Clockwork Orange’s release, a Dutch woman was sexually assaulted by attackers who sang “Singin’ in the Rain” throughout the ordeal.
-Kubrick himself pulled the movie from screens in Great Britain.
+This elegantly chilling adaptation of Anthony Burgess’ 1962 novel had a profound impact on me when I first saw it as a teenager, on a rented Blockbuster VHS.
+It was my entry point to Stanley Kubrick.
+Set in a slightly futuristic London, A Clockwork Orange stars a frightening and charismatic Malcolm McDowell as Alex, leader of three hooligans clad in white suspenders, black bowlers and heavy-duty codpieces.
+The brutality of the opening sequences, in which Alex and his fellow “droogs” embark on a sadistic night of the “ultra violent,” has not dimmed with time.
+In a horrifying home invasion, Alex rapes a woman while crooning “Singin’ in the Rain,” with the victim’s husband forced to watch helplessly.
+The film initially earned an X rating before Kubrick cut 30 seconds to attain an R. Shortly after its release, a Dutch woman was sexually assaulted by attackers who sang “Singin’ in the Rain” throughout the ordeal.
+Kubrick withdrew the film from circulation in Great Britain, where it would not be seen for decades.
+Even for Kubrick, whose movies routinely divided critics, A Clockwork Orange proved especially polarizing.
+But he had much more on his mind than shock.
+The film challenges our idea of free will and its relation to good and evil, a theme he emphasizes with generous dollops of dark satire.
+Responding to a withering column in The New York Times, Kubrick wrote that A Clockwork Orange “warns against the new psychedelic fascism––the eye-popping, multimedia, quadrasonic, drug-oriented conditioning of human beings by other human beings––which many believe will usher in the forfeiture of human citizenship and the beginning of zombiedom.”

 Honorable mention: Akira (1988, dir: Katsuhiro Otomo), Blade Runner (1982, dir: Ridley Scott), Brazil (1985, dir: Terry Gilliam), District 9 (2009, dir: Neil Blomkamp), Escape from New York (1981, dir: John Carpenter), The Long Walk (2025, dir: Francis Lawrence), Metropolis (1927, dir: Fritz Lang), Rollerball (1975, dir: Norman Jewison), Stalker (1979, dir: Andrei Tarkovsky), Total Recall (1990, dir: Paul Verhoeven)